-Description As mitigation for impacts of the Eastern Transportation Corridor, the U.S. Fish and Wildlife Service (USFWS) required the F/ETCA to construct a minimum of four wildlife undercrossings and conduct a five-year study documenting wildlife usage of those undercrossings.1 This study was completed in 2004.
+Description As mitigation for impacts of the Eastern Transportation Corridor, the U.S. Fish and Wildlife Service (USFWS) required the F/ETCA to construct a minimum of four wildlife undercrossings and conduct a five-year study documenting wildlife usage of those undercrossings.
+This study was completed in 2004.
 In 2009, USFWS notified F/ETCA staff that they had concerns with the performance of the undercrossings, specifically the number of animals crossing the 241 Toll Road at-grade.

 In response to these concerns, the F/ETCA contracted with the University of California, Davis Wildlife Health Center (U.C.
 Davis) in 2011 to further study the undercrossings and adjacent fencing, and to formulate recommendations to enhance wildlife movement and safety along SR 241.
 In 2013, U.C.
 Davis completed their assessment of the existing fencing and the wildlife undercrossings along the 241 Toll Road, and provided recommendations to F/ETCA that included installing a taller wildlife fence and jump-out ramps.
 Staff consulted with USFWS on these recommendations and obtained agreement on the suggested improvements in 2013.
-In December 2013, staff presented the wildlife fence improvement these improvements.
+In December 2013, staff presented the wildlife fence improvement recommendations to the Board for authorization to award a contract to implement these improvements.
 In February 2014, staff obtained an amended biological opinion from USFWS allowing F/ETCA to proceed with the project.